Word Gems

 K. Allow me to point out that "ecstasy" literally means "standing outside".

 E. “Standing outside” comes to mind when I think of what happened to me.
 But, I didn’t leave my body.
-It wasn't like what the Ancient One did to Bruce Banner.
+I mean, it wasn't like what the Ancient One did to Bruce Banner.

 K. If it wasn’t like astral traveling, then why does “standing outside” resonate with you?